Counselling from a Psychologist or Mental Health Social Worker

 Support for Counselling at BNC

-Referrals for counselling at BNC can be made by parents, careers, GPs, schools, or other health professionals.
-Medicare rebates are available for up to 10 sessions per calendar year, if you have a referral and Mental Health Care Plan (MHCP) from your GP, or a referral from a Paediatrician or Psychiatrist.
-Gap fees do apply.
-Rebates can be claimed through private health funds.
-Please check eligibility with your individual fund.
+You can access counselling at BNC through referrals from parents, carers, GPs, schools, or other health professionals.
+Under the Australian Medicare system, you may be eligible for Medicare rebates for up to 10 sessions per calendar year if you have a referral and a Mental Health Care Plan (MHCP) from your GP, or a referral from a paediatrician or psychiatrist.
+Rebates may also be available through your private health fund, but eligibility varies—check with your insurer for details.
+Please note that Medicare fee rebates and session numbers are subject to changes from the Australian Government, check with your Medical referrer for details.